itsbharatj/Geo-Spatial-AI-Agent-for-City-Planning/README.md

     └── integrated_client.py       # ML client interface
 ```

+## Acknowledgements:

+We would like to express our deepest gratitude to [Professor Anupam Sobti](https://anupamsobti.github.io) for his continuous guidance, insights and support throughout the project.

 ## From Concept to Reality

 This isn't just a mapping tool - it's an **AI-powered urban intelligence platform** that brings together: